NailAmber/DO6_CICD-1/report.md

 ﻿## Part 1.
 Setting up the **gitlab-runner**
-- Утсановим gitlab-runner на Ubuntu 22.04:
+- Установим gitlab-runner на Ubuntu 22.04:
 	- `curl -L "https://packages.gitlab.com/install/repositories/runner/gitlab-runner/script.deb.sh" | sudo bash`
 	- `sudo apt-get install gitlab-runner`
 - Run **gitlab-runner** and register it for use in the current project (_DO6_CICD_).